Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 ### (*1) Not included are 'Notification colors' for pre-Feb, 2018 VSCode versions

-The 'Notification colors' in my file 'workbench.colorCustomizations--yyyy.MM.dduHHmm.txt' do not include those listed online for Visual Studio Code versions older that 1.21 (February 2018).
+The 'Notification colors' in my file 'workbench.colorCustomizations--yyyy.MM.dduHHmm.txt' do not include the 'Notification colors' listed online for Visual Studio Code versions older that 1.21 (February 2018).

-If you are targeting VSCode versions before the 1.21 release, those old no-longer supported 'notification colors' are not included in my file, but are listed online under the heading "Notification colors", and underneath the first set of supported 'Notification color' listings, at...
+If you are targeting VSCode versions before the 1.21 release, those old no-longer supported 'notification colors' that are not included in my file, are listed online under the heading "Notification colors", and underneath the first set of supported 'Notification color' listings, at...

 https://code.visualstudio.com/api/references/theme-color#notification-colors